peterjmanning/peterjmanning.github.io/README.md

----
-layout: default
-title: "Projects"
----
+# Welcome to my project portfolio!

-Click on a project to view more details, including code snippets, images, and summaries.
+## Click on a project to view more details, including code, images, and summaries.

 ---